g-but/botsmann/README.md

 ## Navigation

 The header now features a single **Solutions** mega menu.
 The dropdown opens on hover and displays links in a concise grid.
+A small offset keeps the menu visible when moving the cursor from the label to the panel.
 The previous Bots and Projects menus were removed to streamline navigation.

 ## License